 When individuals are denied appropriate therapeutic interventions for the treatment of schizophrenia, they are susceptible to suffering from a vast array of negative effects.
 The lack of discernment regarding one’s reality that is characteristic of schizophrenia can leave sufferers lacking the ability to succeed in school, obtain and maintain steady employment, and create and sustain healthy interpersonal relationships.
 These effects can result in a deterioration of self-esteem, enhancing feelings of depression and eliciting the onset of suicidal ideation.
 All-consuming paranoia, specific phobias, and heightened levels of anxiety are also known to occur in individuals with schizophrenia.
 While there is no cure for schizophrenia, through the implementation of appropriate treatment, individuals with this illness have the potential to regain control over their lives, affording them the opportunity to develop the skills needed to be successful and productive members of society.

-Types of Schizophrenia Treatment Offered at Our Center in Austin, TX
+Types of schizophrenia treatment offered at Cross Creek Hospital in Austin, TX

 At Cross Creek Hospital, a schizophrenia treatment center in Austin, TX, we are devoted to providing everyone who seeks care at our hospital for the treatment of schizophrenia with the respect and dignity that they deserve.
 Our hospital’s all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.